Red eyed tree frogs are one of the most beautiful and colorful amphibians in the world.

 Keep in mind – these are live plants, so they will need some sort of light to keep them healthy.

-If you would rather go with fake plants that don’t require any upkeep, Exo Terra artificial plants are perfect options (The Exo Terra Pandanus, Phyllo, are Scindapsus are personal favorites).
+If you would rather go with fake plants that don’t require any upkeep, Exo Terra artificial plants are pretty awesome.
+The Exo Terra Mardarin, Pandanus, Phyllo, are Scindapsus are personal favorites.

 Red Eyed Tree Frog Diet and Hydration